1871fotc/fotc/docs/cemetery/visit.md

 ## Road name changes

-Some road names have recently been changed to the names of notable people interred nearby.
+Some road names have recently been changed to the names of notable people buried nearby.
 Not all maps and signs in the Cemetery have been updated to reflect these changes:

 | New Road Name                              | Old Road Name | Notes                                                                |
 | :----------                                | :--------     | :---------                                                           |